AndreasArvidsson/FormatConverter/README.md

 Se README in each module for detailed descriptions

 ### CsvToJson
-Convert CSV to JSON
+Convert a CSV file to a JSON file

 ### CsvToSpreadsheet
-Convert CSV to spreadsheet
+Convert a CSV file to a spreadsheet file with multiple sheets

 ### SpreadsheetToJson
-Convert spreadsheet to JSON
+Convert spreadsheet file to a JSON file